rktjmp/hotpot.nvim/README.md

 - [Conjure](https://github.com/Olical/conjure) is a *fantastic* REPL tool for working with Fennel, as well as other lisps.
-- [Aniseed](https://github.com/Olical/aniseed) does all that Hotpot does, as well as including an improved stdlib, specific Neovim ergonomic improvements and pre-configured test harness.
-It's like Hotpot but better.
+- [Aniseed](https://github.com/Olical/aniseed) provides a config compiler, as well as including an improved stdlib, specific Neovim ergonomic improvements and pre-configured test harness.
+It's similar to Hotpot but with different goals.

 ## FAQ & Trouble Shooting